saucelabs/sauce-docs/docs/error-reporting/web-console/triage.md

 The fingerprint can be assigned to a user in Backtrace to indicate there is a user that is responsible to resolve it.
 This action also sets the state of the fingerprint to In Progress.

 ### Link to Issue
-A user can create a new issue in a 3rd party system like Jira or GitHub Issues that is populated with some information about the fingerprint, and a link back to more details about the fingerprint in Backtrace.
+A user can create a new issue in a 3rd party system like Jira or GitHub issues that is populated with some information about the fingerprint, and a link back to more details about the fingerprint in Backtrace.
 This action also sets the state of the fingerprint to In Progress.
 Find more details in [Integrating with Jira and Other Issue Tracking Software](https://support.backtrace.io/hc/en-us/articles/360040515891-Integrating-with-Jira-and-Other-Issue-Tracking-Software).

 ### Comments and tags
 A comment thread is available in the Details view of a fingerprint soon.
 Users can post and edit their comments to assist in the resolution flow.
 Tags can be applied to fingerprints for more ad-hoc grouping and classification.